-COA R3 selected two interventions for the well-child visit PIP, one member-focused intervention and one provider-focused intervention, to test using PDSA cycles in Module 4.
-The member-focused intervention included telephonic outreach to members in need of a well visit to address a failure mode related to members and parents not receiving or responding to well visit reminders.
-The provider-focused intervention including training to promote appropriate well visit billing practices to address a failure mode related to services occurring but not being accurately documented in the billing process.
-HSAG reviewed the intervention plans for the two interventions and provided written feedback and technical assistance to COA R3.
+COA R5 selected one intervention for the well-child visit PIP to test using PDSA cycles in Module 4.
+The provider-focused intervention included training to promote appropriate well visit billing practices to address a failure mode related to services occurring but not being accurately documented in the billing process.
+HSAG reviewed the intervention plan and provided written feedback and technical assistance to COA R5.
 The health plan is currently in the "Do" stage of the PDSA cycles for each intervention, carrying out the intervention and evaluating impact.
 HSAG will report the intervention testing results and final Module 4 and Module 5 validation findings in the next annual PIP validation report.